-The numbers "2" and "3" in the Logtalk version string refers to, respectively, the second and the third generations of the Logtalk language.
-Development of Logtalk 2 started on January 1998, with the first alpha release for registered users on July and the first public beta on October.
-The first stable version of Logtalk 2 was released on February 9, 1999.
-Development of Logtalk 3 started on April 2012, with the first public alpha released on August 21, 2012.
-The first stable version of Logtalk 3 was released on January 7, 2015.
+The numbers "2" and "3" in the Logtalk version string refer to, respectively, the second and the third generations of the Logtalk language.
+Development of Logtalk 2 started in January 1998, with the first alpha release for registered users in July and the first public beta on October.
+The first stable version of Logtalk 2 was released in February 9, 1999.
+Development of Logtalk 3 started in April 2012, with the first public alpha released in August 21, 2012.
+The first stable version of Logtalk 3 was released in January 7, 2015.